rsksmart/devportal-1.0/rif/rns/guide/setup.md

 Read [this article](https://developers.rsk.co/rif/token/) to find exchagnes and more RIF token information.

 <div class="alert alert-info">
-    If you are using the testnet you can get free founds in the <a href="https://faucet.rifos.org/" target="_blank">RIF faucet</a>
+    If you are using the testnet you can get free founds in the [RIF faucet](https://faucet.rifos.org/)
 </div>

 #### Display amount of tokens in the Nifty wallet